NateBarham/natebarham.github.io/voiceover.md

 ## Nate Barham
 If you’re looking for a warm, smooth, personable tone, the voice of a teacher or trusted mentor, a bold hero, condescending villain, or a weathered elder, my recordings can provide these personas in addition to many more.
 I pride myself on quick feedback, professionalism, and flexibility.
 Feel free to contact me any time, and I’ll respond as soon as possible within the limits of my schedule.

-Thanks for considering my voice for your next project.
+Thanks for considering my voice for your next project!

 ### Reels
 - [Character Reel](https://drive.google.com/file/d/11peoGFoh1ykw0f9FeOWQyDFd_hGrmDnA/view?usp=sharing)